CoRE-RG/OMNeT4VSCode/README.md

     - [ ] Add script call argument to choose the branches
 - [x] Create Build tasks for alle models
   - [ ] add json config for modeks and dependencies
-- [ ] Create run tasks for simulations
+- [X] Create run tasks for simulations
+  - [X] Create run tasks for the currently open file with qtenv
+  - [ ] Attach debugger -- debug in vscode
-  - [ ] Add a script to create a run task for a specifc simulation
+  - [ ] Create run task for parameter studies and batch runs in cmdenv

 ## Prerequisites
 - On Windows use the WSL: Windows Subsystem for Linux (https://learn.microsoft.com/en-us/windows/wsl/install)